 "will often be confronted with situations, like this one, where a use is compatible with some of the goals and incompatible with others.
 It is not possible to approve or disapprove a use in those situations without engaging in a balancing exercise."
 (See also Columbia Riverkeepers v.
-Classop County, 238 Or App 439 (2010))
+Clatsop County, 238 Or App 439 (2010))

 Three City of Portland cases directly address City Council's responsibility with respect to balancing goals and policies.
 The Oregon Land Use Board of Appeals ("LUBA") stated, in Welch v.
 City of Portland, 28 LUBA 439 (1994), "under Waker, so long as the record reflects that plan policies were considered and balanced, this is all that is required."
 LUBA held, in a separate land use case, that "the choice between conflicting evidence belongs to the City."
 McGinnis v.
-City of Portland, 25 Or LUBA 376 (1993) Finally, in St. Johns Neighborhood Assn. v.
+City of Portland, 25 Or LUBA 376 (1993).
+Finally, in St. Johns Neighborhood Assn. v.
 City of Portland, 34 Or LUBA 46 (1998), LUBA confirmed that the City Council was permitted to balance competing plan policies.

 The Hearings Officer believes that the above-cited cases give City Council broad discretion in establishing how to balance the relevant Comprehensive Plan policies.
-The Hearings Officer believes that Council make ascribe some Comprehensive Plan polices more weight than others.
+The Hearings Officer believes that Council may ascribe some Comprehensive Plan polices more weight than others.
 The Hearings Officer believes Council is not required to keep a "scorecard" of how many Comprehensive Plan polices are "equal or more supportive" and how many are "less supportive."
+The Hearings Officer believes that City Council may place more weight, in the balancing process, upon one or more policies as compared to other relevant policies.